All Of The Jason Bourne Movies Ranked

 Everyone’s favorite trained killer comes out of hiding to uncover more conspiracies and truths about his past.

-Matt Damon reprising his role as Bourne wasn’t enough to carry this heavily panned film.
+Matt Damon reprising his role as Bourne wasn’t enough to carry this heavily-panned film.
 What makes so many of these movies popular is the action paired with the conspiracy, and that’s exactly what this lacks.
 An action sequence would be followed by a long scene of people sitting at their desks.
 And the new conspiracy that Bourne unravels is disappointing, if not comical and out of touch.

 The Bourne Legacy: 58